What Does Plumeria Flower Mean and Symbolise?

 What does a Pink Plumeria Floret Represent?

-A pink Frangipani has a similar association to the cultural tales of the Mayans being the breath of life.
+A pink frangipani has a similar association to the cultural tales of the Mayans being the breath of life.
 In fact, another representation of this flower is fertility and beauty.

 What does a Purple Plumeria Bloom Indicate?

-Desired knowledge and power are the hidden meaning behind purple Plumerias.
+Desired knowledge and power are the hidden meaning behind purple plumerias.
 But don’t be too hasty because these flowers also indicate modesty.

 What does a Yellow Plumeria Flower Symbolize?